elder-plinius/AutoTemp/README.md

 This file should not be committed to your version control system as it contains sensitive information.

 ## Usage

-To use AutoTemp, simply run the `autotemp.py` script with Python and follow the prompts (saying "no" you are not satisfied will trigger autotemp):
+To use AutoTemp, simply run the `autotemp.py` script with Python and follow the prompts (saying "no" you are not satisfied will trigger AutoTemp to optimize your output):

 python autotemp.py

+Enter your prompt in line 81:

+prompt = "YOUR-PROMPT-HERE"

 ## Configuration